Milwaukee Personal Injury Lawyers

 Pain and Suffering

-Sometimes you are able to pursue compensation for physical and mental pain and suffering you experience because of your injury.
-This includes anxiety, trouble sleeping, or depression you experience because of your injury.
+Sometimes injury victims are able to pursue compensation for physical pain as well as mental pain and suffering that may be experienced due to the injury.
+This can include anxiety, trouble sleeping, or depression.

-These damages are tough to document because there are no bills for them, unlike medical expenses.
-Our attorneys may recommend keeping a journal where you explain what you are feeling physically and emotionally.
-Pictures of your injuries during your recovery can also help to document physical and mental pain and suffering.
+These damages are difficult to document as unlike medical expenses – there are no invoices for them.
+Our attorneys may recommend keeping a journal where the victims can explain how they are feeling physically and emotionally.
+Having pictures of the injury during the recovery phase can also help to document physical and mental pain and suffering.

 Lost Earning Capacity